canonical/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 [note]

-The confinement system prevents from accessing the host system's cursor store.
-This means that the user's chosen theme needs to exist in the `gtk-common-themes` or Qt/KDE Frameworks content snaps.
-If not, the application will fall back to the Qt 5 provided default theme.
+The snap confinement system prevents the app from accessing the host system's cursor store.
+This means that the user's chosen theme needs to be contained within the `gtk-common-themes` or Qt/KDE Frameworks content snaps.
+If it isn't, then the application will fall back to the Qt 5 provided default theme.
 [/note]
 [/details]

-[details=Error sounds]
+[details=Playing error sounds]
-KCalc attempts to play a sound when an error occurs, for example if a user tries to add multiple decimal places to a number.
-However, KCalc fails to play these sounds by default.
+There are several situations where KCalc will attempt to play an error sound, such as when a user tries to add multiple decimal points to a number.
+However, it fails to play these sounds by default.

-To fix this, we need to connect the app to the `audio-playback` interface, as the `kde-neon` extension doesn't do this for us.
-We can achieve this by adding a `plugs` entry with the value `audio-playback` to the `kcalc-example` app definition.
+To fix this, we first need to connect the app to the `audio-playback` interface, by adding a `plugs` entry with the value `audio-playback` to the `kcalc-example` app definition.
 The resulting `apps` section will look like this:

 ```yaml
 apps: